DatSudo/datweb/src/posts/hello.md

 ![An image of a cat](/assets/images/cat.webp "Cat")

-For YouTube videos, the link must be in a separate line with one blank space before and after.
+For YouTube videos, the link must be in a separate line with one blank line before and after of it.
 For embedding two or more videos in a row, there must be two blank lines between them.

 ```md
 ...some content